Preparing for Dental Implants

 Ice and Heat Therapy

 Using ice and heat can help improve your recovery.
 Not only can this help with pain, but it can also speed up your recovery time.
-To begin, apply ice packs to the affected area for the first 24-48 hours to reduce swelling and bruising.
+To begin, apply ice packs to the affected area for the first 24 to 48 hours to reduce swelling and bruising.
 After that, switch to heat therapy, such as a warm compress, to promote healing and relieve pain.

 Pain Management

-Taking any prescribed pain medications as directed or using over-the-counter pain relievers like ibuprofen or acetaminophen to manage discomfort is essential.
+Taking prescribed pain medications or using over-the-counter pain relievers like ibuprofen or acetaminophen is essential.
 Avoid aspirin, which can increase bleeding.
+To learn more about our dental implant services, visit: